Rally Obedience: the next best thing to dog training?

 27 July 2017

 Ever heard of the Rally Obedience dog training?
 This team sport for dogs is gaining popularity.
 The reason?
 Dogs of all breeds can practice it!
-Because the focus of Rally Obedience is not the physical strength, to team up with your dog you don’t have to be an athlete.
+Because the focus of Rally Obedience dog training is not the physical strength.
+You don’t have to be an athlete, to team up with your dog.
 Still, there are a few things to know before starting.

 Rally Obedience dog training: how does it work?